 - If child support is being withheld you can file a petition for enforcement and take the nonpaying parent to court

-An attorney can help you through this process of all of these scenarios
+An attorney can help you through the process of all of these scenarios

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”